Adaptive generative moment matching networks for improved learning of dependence structures: Analysis of the AGMMN RQMC estimator

-of a European basket call option, where $r$ denotes the continuously compounded annual risk-free interest rate (chosen as 0.01), $t$ denotes the current time point (chosen as 0), $T$ the maturity in years (chosen as 1) and $K$ the strike price of the option (chosen as 1.01).
-We assume a Black--Scholes framework for the marginal stock prices $(S_{T, 1}, \dots, S_{T,d})$ at maturity $T$, so assume that $S_{T, j}$ follows a log-normal distribution $\LN(\log(S_{t,j}) + (r - \sigma_j^2/2)(T - t), \sigma_j^2(T - t))$, where $S_{t,j}$ denotes the last available stock price of the $j$th constituent and $\sigma_j$ denotes its volatility.
-We take $(S_{t,1},\dots,S_{t,d}) = (1,\dots,1)$ and $(\sigma_1, \dots, \sigma_d)$ to be an equidistant sequence between $0.01$ and $0.025$.
-The dependence structure of $(S_{T, 1}, \dots, S_{T,d})$ is modeled with various copulas to be detailed later.
 The variance-reduction capabilities of the GMMN RQMC estimator $\muGMMNRQMC$ and the AGMMN RQMC estimator $\muAGMMNRQMC$ depend on the low-discrepancy properties of the underlying QMC point set.
-The quality of the Sobol' sequence in such high dimensions we consider may thus play a role in the deterioration of the variance-reduction capabilities of $\muGMMNRQMC$ and $\muAGMMNRQMC$.
-This was already observed in \cite{hofertprasadzhu2021a} for dimensions as low as $d = 10$, but a reason or connection to the Sobol' sequence was not given.
-Appendix~\ref{sec:sobol_high_dim} contains a simulation of the fluctuation of points of a digital-shifted Sobol' sequence in hyperrectangles as the dimension $d$ increases.
+The quality of the Sobol' sequence in such high dimensions we consider in this work may thus play a role in the deterioration of the variance-reduction capabilities of $\muGMMNRQMC$ and $\muAGMMNRQMC$; see \cite{hofertprasadzhu2021a} where this phenomenon was observed in dimensions as low as $d = 10$, but no reason was given.
+In Appendix~A.1, we thus simulate the fluctuation of points of a digital-shifted Sobol' sequence in a hyperrectangle as the dimension $d$ increases.
 We demonstrate that an increase in variance is expected in higher dimensions even though the expected number of points in the hyperrectangle remains the same across different dimensions.
-Having observed this behavior of randomized Sobol' sequences in high dimensions, we also experiment with prior dimensions $\dpri$ lower than the data dimension $d$, while keeping the training setup as specified in Section~\ref{subsec:setup}.
+Having observed this behavior of randomized Sobol' sequences in higher dimensions, we also experiment with prior dimensions $\dpri$ lower than the data dimension $d$, while keeping the training setup as specified in Section~\ref{subsec:setup}.

-Figure~\ref{fig:RQMC} shows plots of sample standard deviations when estimating $\E(\Psi_1(\bm{X}))$ (left column), $\E(\Psi_2(\bm{X}))$ (middle column) and $\E(\Psi_3(\bm{X}))$ (right column) according to the aforementioned setup and for 100-dimensional Clayton copulas with $\tau\in\{0.25, 0.5\}$ (first two rows, respectively), as well as for 100-dimensional exchangeable normal copulas with $\tau\in\{0.25, 0.5\}$ (last two rows, respectively).
+Figure~\ref{fig:RQMC} shows plots of SSDs when estimating the three quantities $\mu$ (left column: $l=1$; center column: $l=2$; right column: $l=3$) according to the aforementioned setup and for 100-dimensional Clayton copulas with $\tau\in\{0.25, 0.5\}$ (first two rows, respectively), as well as for 100-dimensional exchangeable normal copulas with $\tau\in\{0.25, 0.5\}$ (last two rows, respectively).

 We choose Clayton and normal copulas because they are two of the few copula families that have computationally tractable inverse transformations of \cite{rosenblatt1952}.
 They thus allow for natural quasi-random sampling procedures so that a copula RQMC estimator $\mucopRQMC$ is available to compare against.
 For most other copula families, quasi-random sampling is either too time-consuming or not available (\cite{cambouhofertlemieux2017}, \cite{hofertprasadzhu2021a}).
 We also report in the legends of the plots of Figure~\ref{fig:RQMC} the \emph{absolute relative bias}